Garlic Shrimp Salad

 Notes

-- Here’s how to defrost shrimp – start by taking out 1/2 pound of shrimp from the freezer and place them in a colander.
+- Here’s how to defrost shrimp: Start by taking out 1/2 pound of shrimp from the freezer and placing them in a colander.
 Run cold water over them to help them thaw.
-As the water runs over the shrimp, I use my hand and stir them around and try to separate them.
+As the water runs over the shrimp, I use my hand to stir them around and try to separate them.

 - Once the shrimp is almost thawed, you can peel the shells off and devein them.

 I love shrimp!
-What a great and colorful salad!
+What a delicious and colorful salad!

 Thanks so much Suzy!